RDA conducts operation against illegal construction

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Following directives of Commissioner Rawalpindi Division/Director General (DG) RDA Talat Mahmood Gondal, RDA’s Building Control Wing has been actively conducting continuous operations against illegal/unauthorised commercial and residential construction activities including plazas/shops, schools and other illegal land use within the controlled area of RDA in Rawalpindi city.
+RDA’s Building Control Wing has been has been actively conducting continuous operations against illegal/unauthorised commercial and residential construction activities including plazas/shops, schools and other encroachments within the controlled area of RDA in Rawalpindi.

-In pursuance of directions, Metropolitan Planning and Traffic Engineering (MP&TE) Directorate, RDA’s Enforcement Team in the supervision of RDA's Building Control Superintendent Syed Aslam Shah, Building inspector Mukhtar Ahmad and others with the assistance of Rawalpindi Police from the concerned Police Station carried out operation against illegal flats at Asghar Mall Scheme.

-RDA Building Control Wing sealed illegal flats at property no. P-1542, Asghar Mall Schem.
-The owners of the property constructed illegal third floor in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations under section 39 and 8.2.2.
-Civil Judge Raja Javaid Iqbal had cancelled Stay Order on the said property and previously this building was sealed on July 22, 2017 but broken by the offender.
+Under the direction of Jamshaid Aftab, Director Metropolitan Planning and Traffic Engineering (MP&TE), RDA Building Control’s staff carried out an operation against illegal construction in the area of Mouza Gangal, Airport link road Rawalpindi and sealed a petroleum.
+The operation carried out by the RDA’s Building Control staff in the supervision of Mukhtar Ahmad, Building Inspector along with other field staff.
+The owners of the property started unauthorized/illegal under construction petroleum in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations 2007 under section 39 and 8.2.2.

-Following directives of Commissioner Rawalpindi Division/Director General (DG) RDA Talat Mahmood Gondal, RDA’s Building Control Wing has been actively conducting continuous operations against illegal/unauthorised commercial and residential construction activities including plazas/shops, schools and other illegal land use within the controlled area of RDA in Rawalpindi city.
+RDA’s Building Control Wing has been has been actively conducting continuous operations against illegal/unauthorised commercial and residential construction activities including plazas/shops, schools and other encroachments within the controlled area of RDA in Rawalpindi.

-In pursuance of directions, Metropolitan Planning and Traffic Engineering (MP&TE) Directorate, RDA’s Enforcement Team in the supervision of RDA's Building Control Superintendent Syed Aslam Shah, Building inspector Mukhtar Ahmad and others with the assistance of Rawalpindi Police from the concerned Police Station carried out operation against illegal flats at Asghar Mall Scheme.

-RDA Building Control Wing sealed illegal flats at property no. P-1542, Asghar Mall Schem.
-The owners of the property constructed illegal third floor in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations under section 39 and 8.2.2.
-Civil Judge Raja Javaid Iqbal had cancelled Stay Order on the said property and previously this building was sealed on July 22, 2017 but broken by the offender.
+Under the direction of Jamshaid Aftab, Director Metropolitan Planning and Traffic Engineering (MP&TE), RDA Building Control’s staff carried out an operation against illegal construction in the area of Mouza Gangal, Airport link road Rawalpindi and sealed a petroleum.
+The operation carried out by the RDA’s Building Control staff in the supervision of Mukhtar Ahmad, Building Inspector along with other field staff.
+The owners of the property started unauthorized/illegal under construction petroleum in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations 2007 under section 39 and 8.2.2.

 Comments